openedx/edx-platform/docs/references/auth_code_samples.rst

    import requests

-   # See above examples for how to get a JWT token with a refresh token
-   # "Get a JWT with a Username and Password"
+   # See "Get a JWT with a Username and Password" for how to get a refresh token.
-   # The reponse from that request will include a `refresh_token`
+   # The reponse from that request will include a `refresh_token` attribute.
    refresh_token = token_request.json()['refresh_token']

    refreshed_token_request = requests.post(